Aplia/swark/doc/operators/ezobjectrelationlist_content.rst

 ~~~~~~~
 Alternative for getting ezobjectrelationlist content as a list of nodes, instead of an array which does not have the nodes.

+The order of the returned nodes are the same as `$attribute.content.relation_list` order.

 Usage
 ~~~~~
 ::